AlexProgrammerDE/balena-minecraft-server/README.md

 # A Minecraft server for the Raspberry Pi 4
 **Starter project enabling you a Minecraft Server using just a Raspberry Pi.**

 This project has been tested on and Raspberry Pi 4 B 4GB.
-We do not recommend using a Raspberry Pi 3 or deeper.
+I do not recommend using a Raspberry Pi 3 or deeper.
 They have not enough RAM and power to calculate all the things. :boom:

 ## Why balenaMinecraftServer?